Skip to contents

 base

-A (\(h(k^\ast + m) \times 1\)) numeric vector containing base forecasts to be reconciled ordered from the lowest frequency to the highest frequency; \(m\) is the max aggregation order, \(k^\ast\) is the sum of (a subset of) (\(p-1\)) factors of \(m\), excluding \(m\), and \(h\) is the forecast horizon for the lowest frequency time series.
+A (\(N(k^\ast + m) \times 1\)) numeric vector containing the base forecasts to be reconciled, ordered from lowest to highest frequency; \(m\) is the maximum aggregation order, \(k^\ast\) is the sum of a chosen subset of the \(p - 1\) factors of \(m\) (excluding \(m\) itself) and \(h\) is the forecast horizon for the lowest frequency time series.

 agg_order